 </p>

-Process special type custom parameters: Group diagram
+Handle special type of custom parameters: group chart

-Some custom parameters may require special handling, for example, if you define a custom field for uploading multiple images (assuming its "call field" isproductImages),then in the template, it will return an array of image URLs.
+Some custom parameters may require special handling, for example, if you define a custom field for uploading multiple images (assuming its 'call field' isproductImages),then in the template, it will return an array of image URLs.
 You need to loop through the array again to display the images:

 {% archiveDetail productImages with name="productImages" %}